hsotoparada/chile-elections-2021/README.md

-# Chile-Elections
+# Chile Presidential Election, 2021

-This data science project showcases in an interactive Dashboard Application the outcome of the two voting rounds of the 2021 Chilean Presidential Elections.
+This data science project showcases in an interactive Dashboard Application the outcome of the two voting rounds of the Chilean presidential election that took place in 2021.

 Voting data was obtained from https://www.servelelecciones.cl/ and compiled into datasets in the files `app/data/votes_*.csv`.